 - Because my favorite Thompson Chain Reference Bible is not written in the KJV.

-- The KJV is too archaic and hard to understand.
+- The KJV has over 300 words that are too archaic and hard to understand.

 - I utilize several Bible versions in my studies including the KJV.